comments-ink/dci-project-stories/README.md

 ## Run with Docker

-To run the project with Docker, create an `.env` file with the following vars:
+To run the project with Docker, create an `.docker_env` file with the following vars:

     PRODUCTION=1
     SECRET_KEY="k!5lw18q1#8#&_7k=ew!k_=p%4a@)($c0b8mp_yxbvw@weng$@"